 Without metadata, we do not know the structure, structure, or timing of data, making use cases like schema change detection or satisfying Service Level Agreements (SLAs) by tracking outages impossible.
 These use cases are critical to improve data reliability and decrease data downtime.
 If we only had metrics, we would know whether the data is correct, but not necessarily if it was refreshed in an appropriate amount of time.

-Without lineage, we do not know how different pieces of data depend on each other, making it difficult to analyze upstream root cause and downstream impact of data quality issues.
+Without lineage, we do not know how different pieces of data depend on each other, making it difficult to conduct triage workflows like upstream root cause analysis and downstream impact analysis.
 If we only had metrics and metadata, we have a holistic view of the health of data, but an incomplete picture of how issues are related.

 Putting the pillars to work

 Getting started with building up these pillars is a project of not letting the perfect get in the way of good.
 Most data teams in 2023 have little information about their systems, so the first step is to just get started.

 To start collecting metrics, you can start by identifying the most important tables and the data quality metrics to be monitored from those tables.
 A simple implementation is periodically querying properties like the `nullness`, `mean`, and `standard_deviation` that codify those metrics through SQL.
 Typically the easiest place to start is with data at rest within a data lake or data warehouse, then extending upstream into data in motion.
 Like with the rest of the pillars, profiling at one point in time is useful but insufficient for spotting poor data quality, requiring periodic checks over time.